You do not need to apply for a residence card to prove you can live in the UK unless you are both:

 - help prove you qualify for certain benefits and services

-You must apply for a residence card if you are an extended family member.
+You must apply for a residence card if you are an extended family member (external link)

 How long it lasts for

-A residence card usually lasts up to 5 years.
+A residence card usually lasts up to five years.

 However, your residence card will not be valid after 31 December 2020.
 You and your family can apply to the EU Settlement Scheme to continue living in the UK.

 It costs £65 for each person included in an application.